Affine Isoperimetric Inequalities for Higher-Order Projection and Centroid Bodies: Preliminaries

 \subsection{Background from Convex Geometry}

-An important fact about volume (the $n$-dimensional Lebesgue measure) is the famed Brunn-Minkowski inequality: as a functional on the class of compact subsets of $\Rn$ equipped with Minkowski summation $+,$ volume is $1/n$-concave, i.e. for every $\lambda \in [0,1]$ and compact $K,L\subset\Rn,$ one has
+An important fact about volume, the $n$-dimensional Lebesgue measure, is the famed Brunn-Minkowski inequality: as a functional on $\conbod$ equipped with Minkowski summation $+,$ volume is $1/n$-concave, i.e. for $\lambda \in (0,1)$ and convex bodies $K,L\subset\Rn,$ one has

-with equality if, and only if, $K$ and $L$ are homothetic, i.e., $K=aL+b$ for some $a\in\R$ and $b\in\R^n.$ Minkowski summation is compatible with support functions: one has, for $\alpha,\beta>0$ and $K,L\in\conbod,$ that $h_{\alpha K+\beta L}(x)=\alpha h_K(x)+\beta h_L(x).$
+with equality if and only if $K$ and $L$ are homothetic, i.e., $K=aL+b$ for some $a\in\R$ and $b\in\R^n.$ Minkowski summation is compatible with support functions: one has, for $\alpha,\beta>0$ and $K,L\in\conbod,$ that $h_{\alpha K+\beta L}(x)=\alpha h_K(x)+\beta h_L(x).$

-We say a set $L$ with $o$ in its interior is star-shaped if every line passing through the origin crosses the boundary of $L$ exactly twice.
-We say $L$ is a star body if it is a compact, star-shaped set whose radial function is continuous, where the radial function of a compact set $L$ is given by $\rho_L(y)=\sup\{\lambda>0:\lambda y\in L\}.$ The radial function satisfies $\rho_{tL}(y)=t\rho_L(y)$ for $t>0$.
+We say that a set $L\subset\R^n$ is a star body if it is a compact set with $o\in \text{int}(L)$, if $[o,x]\subset L$ for all $x\in L$, and if its radial function is continuous when restricted to $\s$.
+Recall that the radial function of a compact set $L$ is given by $\rho_L(y)=\sup\{\lambda>0:\lambda y\in L\}.$ The radial function satisfies $\rho_{tL}(y)=t\rho_L(y)$ for $t>0$.
 Similar to how support functions uniquely determine their associated convex bodies, radial functions uniquely determine their star bodies.
 Every $K\in\conbod$ containing the origin in its interior is a star body.
 A use of the radial function is that, if $f$ is integrable over a star body $L$, then we have the polar coordinate formula:

 where $d\theta$ denotes the spherical Lebesgue measure on $\s$.
 We isolate the case when $f(x)=1$: